KriselleMarantan/KriselleMarantan/README.md

 - 👋 Hello everyone!
-I’m @KriselleMarantan
+My name is Kriselle.
 - 👀 I’m interested in software developement.
 - 🌱 I’m currently learning the basics of python and I just enrolled for a computer science degree.
 - 💞️ I’m looking to collaborate on any python projects needed!